 Internet / Communications

 There is no Wi-Fi or cell reception on Providence.
-The mothership is equipped with a satellite phone, which can be used in the case of emergencies.
+The mothership is equipped with a satellite phone, which can be used in case of emergencies.
 Guests that need the ability to communicate with the outside world while on Providence are encouraged to bring their own sat phone.

-Even though the Seychelles waters are considered safe, there will be three (3) security personal from the Seychelles Coast Guard and Vessel Protection Detachment on board during the 2016 season at all times as a precaution.
+Even though the Seychelles waters are considered safe, there will be three (3) security personnel from the Seychelles Coast Guard and Vessel Protection Detachment on board during the 2016 season at all times as a precaution.